Qatar: Economy

 In 2012, Qatar retained its title of richest country in the world (according to per capita income) for the third time in a row, having first overtaken Luxembourg in 2010.
-According to the study published by the Washington-based Institute of International Finance, the per capita GDP at purchasing power parity (PPP) was $106,000 (QR387,000) in 2012, helping the country retain its ranking as the world's wealthiest nation.
-Luxembourg came a distant second with nearly $80,000 and Singapore third with per capita income of about $61,000.The research put Qatar's GDP at $182bn in 2012 and said it had climbed to an all-time high due to soaring gas exports and high oil prices.
+According to the study published by the Washington-based Institute of International Finance, the per capita GDP at purchasing power parity (PPP) was US$106,000 (QR387,000) in 2012, helping the country retain its ranking as the world's wealthiest nation.
+Luxembourg came a distant second with nearly US$80,000 and Singapore third with per capita income of about US$61,000.
+The research put Qatar's GDP at US$182bn in 2012 and said it had climbed to an all-time high due to soaring gas exports and high oil prices.
 Its population stood at 1.8 million in 2012.